near/docs/docs/1.concepts/1.basics/protocol.md

 **Transferring money**: Transferring money refers to sending NEARs from one user to another using the NEAR WALLET.
 Transfers in NEAR are instantaneous and have negligible transaction costs.

-**Executing decentralized applications**: Besides transferring money, NEAR tokens can be used to execute decentralized applications, aka smart contracts.
-Smart contracts are small programs that live in the blockchain.
+**Executing decentralized applications**: Besides transferring money, NEAR tokens can be used to execute decentralized applications, as known as smart contracts.
+[Smart contracts](./smartcontracts/smartcontract.md) are small programs that live in the blockchain.

-**TODO:** Talk about the wonders of smart contracts here.

 ## Executing commands